nautilus-cyberneering/.github/onboarding/onboarding_contributors.md

 - We only have one regular meeting a week, which we usually use to share issues about the projects, and mid-term planning.
 - There can be other meetings from time to time where we will set future sprints or discuss project related topics.

+## Traning

+- Different team members will provide necessary training to new team members on certain topics to bring them up to speed.
+The training will be arranged in coordination with the new team member.

 ## List of tools that we use

 1. Git